 Can I get a partial scholarship with Ashinaga?

-What courses are not covered by the Ashinaga programme?
+What courses are not covered by the Ashinaga program?

-Ashinaga does NOT support medicine, veterinary, dentistry, and pharmacy degrees, although we do support three-or four-year undergraduate programmes related to medicine, such as biomedicine.
+Ashinaga does NOT support medicine, veterinary, dentistry, or pharmacy degrees, although we do support three-or four-year undergraduate programs related to medicine, such as biomedicine.

 What language will I study in?